 Music blends well with many subjects including: Music Technology, Performing Arts, Drama, Maths, English, IT, and Computing.

 Performing, professional singer and songwriter, teaching, music publishing, music journalism and media, music technology and research.

 You will be taught by a professional musician who plays for the renowned Black Dyke Band.
 He has won the European, National and British Open titles on numerous occasions and performed at Glastonbury in 2017.
 We have excellent facilities for you to learn and perform in, including state-of-the-art sound and recording studios and a theatre for performances.
 Music to us is more than just a subject - it’s our passion!
 If you share this passion then we invite you to join us and be with like-minded people who are all striving to reach the same goal.
-We expect our students to be committed to College and our course and we promise to provide you with all the help and support you need to succeed.
+We expect our students to be committed to The Sixth Form and our course and we promise to provide you with all the help and support you need to succeed.